RecordPoint/RecordPoint.Connectors.Reference/README.md

 a new App Registration in the `mytenant.onmicrosoft.com` directory.
 Provide the following details when creating the App Registration:

 *  **Name**: Anything you like
-*  **Application type**: Web app/API
-*  **Sign on URL**: Any valid URL - it doesn't really matter, this value isn't used anywhere
+*  **Supported Account Type**: Choose a single tenant type, e.g. "Accounts in this organizational directory only".

-Once the App Registration is created, take note of the value for `Application ID` and then navigate to `Settings`.
+Once the App Registration is created, take note of the value for `Application ID` and then navigate to `Overview`.
+Set `Application ID URI` to a valid value, e.g. `"https://RefConnector.mytenant.onmicrosoft.com/<Application ID Value>"`.

-Navigate to `Properties` and take note of the `App ID URI` value.
+Navigate to `Certificates & secrets` and create a new client secret, taking note of the secret value.

-Finally, under `Keys`, create a new Key and take note of its value.

 ## Update Settings in ReferenceConnectorSF

-In the ReferenceConnectorSF solution, open `ConnectorApiAuthHelper.cs` and plug in the appropriate values from the Azure Active Directory App Registration created above.
+In the ReferenceConnectorSF solution, open `ConnectorApiAuthHelper.cs` and copy in the appropriate values from the Azure Active Directory App Registration created above.
 Ensure the following values are updated:
-*  **Client ID**: this is the `Application ID` of the App
+*  **Client ID**: the `Application ID` value of the App
-*  **Client Secret**: this is the `Key`
+*  **Client Secret**:  the client secret value
 *  **Authentication Resource**: the `App ID URI` of the App
-*  **Connector API URL**: the Connectors API of your Records365 environment
+*  **Connector API URL**: the Connectors API URL from your Records365 environment

 ## Deploy ReferenceConnectorSF